High-frequency intraday trading for battery storages: Introduction

 \section{Introduction}

-Grid-scale battery energy storage systems (BESS) have emerged as a promising solution to deal with some of the short-term variability in renewable energy production.
+Grid-scale battery energy storage systems (BESS) have emerged as a promising solution to address short-term variability in renewable electricity production.
 Batteries store excess energy generated during periods of high production and release it when generation is low, providing much-needed flexibility and stabilizing the grid \citep{barbeito_grid_stable, Ullah_grid_feq}.
-In addition, they can assist in managing peak demand, reducing the need for fossil fuel peaker plants (e.g., gas turbines) and enhance the overall efficiency of energy systems.
-The rapid increase in grid-scale storage installations underscores this potential \citep{saldarini_bess, irena2017electricity}, with the projected adoption of BESS on the grid scale to increase significantly by 2030.
+In addition, they help manage peak demand, minimize reliance on fossil fuel peaker plants, and boost overall energy system efficiency.
+The rapid increase in grid-scale storage installations underscores this potential \citep{saldarini_bess, irena2017electricity}, with the projected adoption of grid-scale BESS to increase significantly by 2030.

 In liberalized electricity markets, the evaluation of viable business models for BESS is crucial to this transformation.
 The economic feasibility and revenue streams of these systems depend on their ability to participate in various short-term energy markets, engaging in energy arbitrage, frequency regulation, and demand response.
 Understanding the potential of these business models helps investors and legislators make the right decisions for a sustainable energy future and increases the adoption of storage technologies.
 In particular, informed trading decisions for intraday (ID) trading become increasingly relevant, with ID trading volumes growing each year \citep{koch_2019} and market participants shifting their trading towards short-term markets.